 This item allows you to specify the antenna gain factor (in dBi) minus attenuation of the cable and (if applicable) lightning protection.
-Based on this, as well as depending on the country where the system is operated and the frequency band, the AP calculates the maximum permitted transmission power.
+Based on this, as well as depending on the country where the system is operated and the frequency band, the access point calculates the maximum permitted transmission power.

-If you leave the field blank, the AP uses the default setting from the configuration group in the relevant WLAN profile.
+If you leave the field blank, the access point uses the default setting from the configuration group in the relevant WLAN profile.